APA Format Paper: Step-by-Step Guide (With Free Template)

 APA uses five heading levels to organize content.
 Most student papers only need Levels 1 through 3.
 Use as many levels as your paper requires, but always start with Level 1.

-Level 1: Centered, Bold, Title Case The paragraph text begins on the next line with a first-line indent.
-Use Level 1 for major sections (Method, Results, Discussion).
+Level 1: Centered, Bold, Title Case.
+The paragraph text begins on the next line with a first-line indent.
+Use for major sections (Method, Results, Discussion).

-Level 2: Left-Aligned, Bold, Title Case The paragraph text begins on the next line with a first-line indent.
-Use Level 2 to subdivide a Level 1 section.
+Level 2: Left-Aligned, Bold, Title Case.
+The paragraph text begins on the next line with a first-line indent.
+Use to subdivide a Level 1 section.

-Level 3: Left-Aligned, Bold Italic, Title Case The paragraph text begins on the next line with a first-line indent.
-Use Level 3 to subdivide a Level 2 section.
+Level 3: Left-Aligned, Bold Italic, Title Case.
+The paragraph text begins on the next line with a first-line indent.
+Use to subdivide a Level 2 section.

 Level 4: Indented 0.5”, Bold, Title Case, Ending With a Period.
 The paragraph text continues on the same line.